Trade Gold Trading

 Pivot levels can be used in many different ways.
 Here are a few of the most common techniques for utilizing them:

-Oil Trend Direction: Combined with other Oil Trading analysis techniques such as overbought/oversold oscillators, volatility measurements, etc., the central point may be useful in determining the general trending direction of the crude oil trading market.
-Trades are only taken in the direction of the Oil trend.
-Buy trades occur only when the crude crude oil price is above the central point and sell crude oil trades occur only when the crude crude oil price is below the central pivot.
+Oil Trend Direction: Combined with other Oil Trading analysis techniques such as overbought/oversold oscillators, volatility measurements, etc., the central point may be useful in determining the general trending direction of the market.
+Trades are only taken in direction of the Oil trend.
+Buy trades occur only when the crude oil price is above the central point and sell crude oil trades occur only when the crude oil price is below the central pivot.

 To download Pivot points: